20-Minute Shrimp Piccata

 Serving Options

-- If you’re looking to cut the calories, though (notwithstanding the butter!), a great option is our cauliflower rice stir fry.
+- If you’re looking to cut the calories (notwithstanding the butter!), a great option is to serve the shrimp piccata over cauliflower rice stir fry or zucchini noodles.

-- Other options include serving the shrimp with soft warmed dinner rolls to sop up the yummy juices or over pasta or quinoa.
+- Other options include serving the shrimp with a slice of crusty bread, soft warmed dinner rolls or cheddar biscuits to sop up the pan sauce or over pasta or quinoa.

 - And don’t forget trying this dish as an appetizer served right out the pan.
 Guests inhale it and it’s fine to serve it at room temperature.